 Electricity

-Repair category 1
+Repair category 2

-Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+Notes testing are undertaken at least every ten years and on a change of ownership.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+We were informed by the vendor that an EICR certificate is available and we recommend this be obtained.